auliyaf/yolo-object-detection/README.md

 ```

 ### Test Data and Models
-You can use image I provide on gradio or just input any image on gradio and set the iou and threshold
+You can use image I provide on gradio or just input any image on gradio interface and set the iou and threshold

 ### Testing the Solution
 To verify the correctness and efficiency of the solution: